needle-mirror/com.unity.addressables/Documentation~/InitializeAsync.md

 - Executes `InitializationObjects` operations that were added to the Addressables build.
 - Loads the `ContentCatalog`.
 Optionally checks for updates to the `ContentCatalog`.
 By default this check is turned on.

 You can manually initialize Addressables, though it is not required, by calling `Addressables.InitializeAsync()`.
-This returns an `AsyncOperationHandle`.
-Do not release this handle while using Addressables.

 If Addressables is not manually initialized, by default Addressables checks that initialization has occurred.
 If the initial call, such as a `LoadAsset` request, detects that initialization has not occured then an `InitilizationOperation` is kicked off automatically.
 The LoadAsset operation is chained behind the initialization operation and executes automatically afterwards.